Settlement agreements can be an effective way to manage the end of an employment contract.

 Settlement agreements are used by employers in various situations.
 They are a way of terminating an employee’s employment without having to undergo a potentially long and difficult process and where a quick exit is preferred.

-Settlement agreements, if offered correctly, are often an amicable way of terminating employment on good terms, meaning less difficult conversations.
+Settlement agreements, if offered correctly, are often an amicable way of terminating employment on good terms.
 Of course the main benefit of a settlement agreement is the fact that you are safeguarded against an employee making a claim in the tribunal or court.

 Widely offering settlement agreements without particular discretion may result in employees expecting that they will always be paid a sum of money if there is a dispute.
 Another concern would be that employees may not resign if they are unhappy or will react poorly if you seek to dismiss them without offering a settlement agreement.